 Submittal and Review Process for Administrative DR Applications

 An application for administrative design review can be made any time.
 There are no set deadlines for the receipt of administrative applications.
-Once a complete application [PDF] has been received, staff shall process the case in a timely manner.
+Once a complete application is made on line, staff shall process the case in a timely manner.
 If necessary, the applicant may be asked to provide revised or more complete information.
 Staff also reserves the right to consult with the Design Review Board (DRB) as part of an administrative review.
 Final approval is in the form of a letter from the Planning Director.
 Should the applicant not agree with the requirements of the administrative approval, they can appeal the decision to the Design Review Board (see Chapter 77 of the Zoning Ordinance).

 Submittal and Review Process for Product Review